shepfishy/mathspaceBot/README.md

    - Launch a browser window
    - Log in to Mathspace with your credentials
    - Wait for you to navigate to a problem page
-   - Automatically extract the math questions
+   - Automatically extract the math question
-   - Send them to Gemini AI for solutions
+   - Send them to Gemini AI for solution
    - Display the solutions in the console

 3. Navigate to any problem page in Mathspace, and the tool will automatically extract and solve the problems.